rjhalliday/rjhalliday.github.io/index.md

 ---
 layout: default
-title: Russell's Blog
+title: Russell's Signal to Intelligence
 ---

-# Welcome to Russell's Blog
+# Welcome to Russell's Signal to Intelligence

-Welcome to my blog, covering AI, ML, LLM, Python, Cloud, HFC, and more.
+Welcome to Russell's Signal to Intelligence, a blog covering AI ML/LLM, Python, Cloud, HFC, RF, and more.

 ## Latest Posts